Modern Fashion Brands Proving Sustainable Clothing Can Be Edgy, Trendy & Affordable!

 Premium ($78 – $695)

-Eileen Fisher is an industry leader for sustainable clothing brands and ethical clothing labels.
+Eileen Fisher is an industry leader in sustainable clothing brands and ethical clothing labels.

 The company believes that social and environmental injustices are the main reason the fashion industry must change its business model.